PicsArt/cppbind/docs/02_first_steps/04_configuration.rst

 .. note::
-   Since different **type_vars**/**dir_vars**/**file_vars** sections are being processed and merged with each other user must have single definition for the same member/type, otherwise iegen reports merge conflict.
+   Since different **type_vars**/**dir_vars**/**file_vars** sections are being processed and merged with each other user must have single definition for the same member/type, otherwise
+   IEGEN reports merge conflict.
 This constraint is related to nested structures also in case of `type_vars` section.
 For the same annotation user should have only one type of definition: either with full spelling or with nested structure.